-By Fern Mitchell.
-Last Updated 3rd March 2021.
-Welcome to our guide on allergic reaction compensation claims, where we’ll address the question, “can I claim compensation for a food allergy reaction?”
+By Brett Williams.
+Last Updated 17th July 2021.
+Welcome to our guide on allergic reaction compensation claims including gluten allergic reaction claims, where we’ll address the question, “can I claim compensation for a food allergy reaction?”

 Do you have a food allergy, such as nut allergy, egg allergy, or dairy food allergy?
 If so, you will understand the need for businesses involved in the production, distribution, and sale of food to take every possible measure to avoid cross-contamination of allergens, and notify people of potential food hazards, such as warnings that a product may contain nuts, dairy or gluten.